dimaxweb/protractor-fullstack/README.md

 # Description

-Starting the end to end testing project can be very time consuming task even with a such great tools like Protractor.
+Starting the end to end testing project can be very time consuming task even with a such great tools as Protractor.

 The minimum functionality required to successfully run end to end testing with Protractor , as well as 'how to' examples and helper library to keep you code DRY